Modifying Data with INSERT, UPDATE, DELETE

 DELETE removes rows.
 Use it with precision; foreign-key constraints may block deletes when dependent rows exist.

-If you need to purge records for an entire semester:
+If you need to purge records for a cancelled order:

-To remove a course entirely, delete dependent enrollments first or define cascading rules:
+To remove an order entirely, delete dependent order items first or define cascading rules:

 COMMIT;